albert-zero/EezzServer/README.txt

-Install the project an perform the following steps
+Install the project and perform the following steps

 1. Download and unzip the project
 2. Set environment PYTHONPATH=<download>/EezzServer/webroot/applications/EezzServer